Fei Xiang: Entertainment Icon – 2011 to present

 Fei Xiang is widely recognized as an icon of Chinese entertainment and enjoys enormous popularity among multiple generations of Chinese audiences.
 He continues to perform his repertoire of Chinese pop standards throughout China and around the world.

 In January 2015, Fei Xiang released his 17th studio album, Human.
 Described as "a perfect synthesis of electronic orchestration and lush vocal performance", Human received multiple nominations at the 16th Chinese Music Media Awards (Best Male Artist, Best Producer) and won the jury's award for Album Of The Year.

-2019: Acting
+Acting

-In 2019, it was announced that Fei Xiang will play King Zhou of Shang, also known as Yinshou, in the upcoming fantasy film series Fengshen Trilogy directed by Wuershan.
-The film is based on the novel Investiture of the Gods.

-Films

-Fei Xiang made a surprise film appearance in 2012, starring as the chief villain, Tian Lang Sorcerer, in the Chinese fantasy epic Painted Skin: The Resurrection.
+Fei Xiang made a surprise guest appearance in 2012, starring as the chief villain Tian Lang Sorcerer, in the Chinese fantasy film Painted Skin: The Resurrection.
 He appeared on the red carpet at the 2012 Cannes Film Festival and the film went on to smash China's domestic film box-office record.

 In 2016, Fei Xiang made another rare film appearance, co-starring with the legendary Chinese actress Gong Li in The Monkey King 2.
 The film was a major hit, earning over US$185 million at the Chinese box office.

+In 2019, it was announced that Fei Xiang will play King Zhou of Shang in the upcoming epic fantasy film series Fengshen Trilogy directed by Wuershan, based on the Ming dynasty novel Investiture of the Gods.
+The first film of the trilogy, Creation of the Gods I: Kingdom of Storms was released on 20 July 2023.